 1. It’s Not Just a UK Thing

 PRINCE2 does have its roots in the UK as it started as a method used by the UK government on large-scale public sector projects.
 Today, it’s used in countries all round the world in public and private sector projects.

 2. There Are 3 Levels of Qualification

 There are 3 PRINCE2 qualifications that you can take:

 - Foundation: Entry level qualification that doesn’t require any previous knowledge or experience.

 - Practitioner: This level teaches you how to run and manage a project.
 It has some prerequisites, but these are covered off if you have the Foundation certificate.

 - Professional: The most advanced level of qualification in the PRINCE2 family.
-It’s examined by a residential assessment centre where you work through a case study over several days.
+It’s examined by a residential assessment center where you work through a case study over several days.